Supply Planning using Linear Programming with Python

 Declare your objective function

-We want to decide to minimize the inbound and outbound transportation costs.
+We want to minimise the inbound and outbound transportation costs.

 Define the constraints

-What are the limits in resources that will determine your feasible region?
+What are the limits on resources that will determine your feasible region?

 We don’t build any stock in the X-Docking platforms.